TaiseiYamana/SCDD/README.md

 $ cd SCDD/source
 ```
 ### Training
-Running the shell script file in `/source/scripts/` will start the learning process.
+Run the shell script file in `/source/scripts/` to start the training process.
 You can simply specify the hyper-parameters listed in `/source/xxx.py` or manually change them.

 - Conducting Source only (normal training)
 ```